“Truly, family is who loves you” – Wayson Choy

 Please join us by sharing your story on social media.
 Use the hashtag #PCHCMOM and #FacesofPacificCanada.
 Alternately, join our Facebook group or email us directly.
 PCHC-MOM will gather submissions where they will live on our website with other Pacific Canada Stories.

 Interested but not sure how to get started?
 PCHC-MoM will be hosting webinars and a virtual storytelling club.
-See more by clicking the button below.

 The Pacific Canada Heritage Centre – Museum of Migration (PCHC – MoM) Society is a non-profit society incorporated in 2011 to build a wider and improved understanding of Canada’s history and growth through intercultural explorations of historic and current trans-Pacific immigration.
 Learn more about us on our main website.